Maryam Faghihimani: Early years

 She was born on July 7, 1977, in Isfahan.
 Her grandparents are people of Bakhtiari and Qajar descent.
-Her father, Sayed Kamal Faghih Imani, is a senior ayatallah in Iran and was a devoted follower of Ayatollah Khomeini, in whose house Maryam was brought up, playing as a child with the children of other ayatollahs.
+Her father, Sayed Kamal Faghih Imani, is a senior ayatollah in Iran and was a devoted follower of Ayatollah Khomeini, in whose house Maryam was brought up, playing as a child with the children of other ayatollahs.
 She was educated in a religious school that taught her to hate Israel and that erased the Holocaust from history books.
 She was the youngest daughter of nine children and was “a rebellious child” who read forbidden books and “asked questions that angered her father.”
 Although her right to higher education was not supported by her father due to her gender, she persisted in asking to continue her education and was eventually permitted to attend college unlike her other four sisters, in spite of not being married.

 “On TV,” she later recalled, “we couldn't watch all sorts of movies but the series we were allowed to watch were censored.
 There was no mention of Jewish people.
 The state translated and edited stuff and so oftentimes we didn't know that a movie about the war in Europe was about Jewish people going through the Holocaust.
 And when it comes to case of Israel, everything was very hostile.
 All we learned was made up news and the main message was that Israel is the bad guy.”